Neoteroi/BlackSheep-SQLAlchemy/README.md

-After registering SQLAlchemy, services are configured in the application, so they are automatically resolved in any request handler requiring a SQLAlchemy db connections or db sessions; for example:
+After registering SQLAlchemy, services are configured in the application, so they are automatically resolved in any request handler requiring a SQLAlchemy db connection or db session; for example:

 ```python